Nigeria–North Korea relations: Trade

 North Korea exported US$2.5 million worth of goods to Nigeria in 2019.
 The biggest export to Nigeria was Polypropylene.
 Nigeria exported US$505,000 worth of goods, the most common being copper and aluminum.

+Nigerian-DPRK Friendship Association

+The Nigerian-DPRK Friendship Association is a political organisation in Nigeria led by secretary general Dr. Alhassan Mamman Muhammad who claimed that the organisation had between 2,000-2,500 registered members and up to 10,000 unregistered followers.
+Although these numbers have not been independently verified.
+The organisation was founded in the late 1970's.